I Feel Love: Patrick Cowley remix

-In 1978, American disco and Hi-NRG DJ Patrick Cowley created a 15:43 remix of "I Feel Love" which became a popular "underground classic", available only for members of the Disconet remix service.
-Cowley used loops to keep the bass-line going for extended passages of overdubbed effects and synthesiser parts.
+American disco and Hi-NRG DJ Patrick Cowley created an extended remix of "I Feel Love" that became a popular underground classic.
+According to Mixmag, Cowley produced the mix using a vinyl copy of the original track rather than master tapes from Giorgio Moroder, and early versions circulated as an underground bootleg before being picked up by the Disconet remix service.
+Cowley used extended looping and overdubbed synthesizer effects to build the mix's hypnotic structure.

 In mid-1980, Cowley's mix was released with the title "I Feel Love / I Feel Megalove" and subtitle "The Patrick Cowley MegaMix", but only on a limited vinyl pressing by the DJ-only subscription service Disconet.
 Since this pressing was not available to the general public for commercial sale, it became highly sought after by collectors.
-In 1982, it was released as a 12-inch single in the UK market by Casablanca, backed with an 8-minute edited version.
+In 1982, it was released as a 12-inch single in the UK market by Casablanca, backed with an edited version.
 With this wider release, "I Feel Love" became a dance floor hit again, five years after its debut.
 A further-edited 7-inch single reached number 21 on the UK Singles Chart.

 The Patrick Cowley mix was out of print until it was released on the bonus disc of the 2003 UK edition of The Journey: The Very Best of Donna Summer and the Ben Liebrand compilation album Grand 12-Inches.
-It also exists on the 2013 double disc I Feel Love: The Collection.
+It also appears on the 2013 double disc I Feel Love: The Collection.